cottand/web-portfolio/src/assets/markdown/projects/Selfhosted.md

 ## Looking back

-Overall, the setup is overkill for what I am running (a few containers, really).
+Overall, the setup is overkill for what I am running.
 I could achieve most of this with SSH and docker compose alone, but
 I learnt a great deal of [SRE skills](https://en.wikipedia.org/wiki/Site_reliability_engineering) by trying to make a industry-grade platform that could scale to 10 or 1000 services!